Last Updated on January 31, 2021 by Admin

 Technology is impacting the construction industry like never before.
-From cloud-based collaboration and the development of digital twins to robots, super-materials, wearable tech, pollution-eating buildings, and even artificial intelligence an incredible array of developments are helping to improve a sector that shapes how every human being on Earth is able to live their lives.
-Find here the top 27 emerging trends in construction technology and civil engineering technology to watch in 2020 and beyond.
+From cloud-based collaboration and the development of digital twins to robots, super-materials, wearable tech, pollution-eating buildings, and even artificial intelligence (AI) an incredible array of developments are helping to improve a sector that shapes how every human being on Earth is able to live their lives.
+Find here the top 27 emerging trends in construction technology and civil engineering technology to watch in 2021 and beyond.

 - Effective Job Search Strategies for Engineers